-- From a security point of view, safe languages like Java, C#, Scala, ... are significantly better
+- From a security point of view, safe languages like Java,

+C#, Scala, ... are significantly better

 - Why has C not disappeared?

 - There are several reasons for this:

-- o C is very "light-weight"
+- C is very "light-weight"

 - Very good performance

 - But also: no need for a "runtime" or "virtual machine"

 - C gives the programmer control over low-level details

 - What is allocated on stack versus heap

 - How are data structures laid out in memory

-- Rust is a new contender in this arena
+- There are several new contenders in this arena